Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "We have a responsibility to ensure that our policies uplift everyone, not just the privileged.
 If we ignore the marginalized, we are failing our society."

 **Marcus**: "And we need to protect our future.
-If we don't act decisively, we risk everything we've built."
+If we don't act decisively, we risk everything we've built.
+But I see your point; we must find a way to include those voices."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress.
 The consequences of neglecting these voices could be dire, and I refuse to let that happen."